 The already strong demand for skin care products in recent years has increased.
 Collagen is one of the most common ingredients, while adaptogens are becoming more and more common.

-The category is expanding with new beverage formats: While beauty products from the inside typically come in the form of gummy candies or vitamins, drinks are increasing in popularity.
+The category is expanding with new beverage formats: While beauty products from the inside typically come in the form of gummy candies or vitamins, drinks are growing in popularity.

 And under the teeth?

-Startup with meal kits such as Sakara Life o Urban Remedy, offer true multi-day meal plans.
-Beauty is also combined with more "material" benefits such as weight control, improved metabolism and immune system.
+Startup with meal kits such as Sakura Life o Urban Remedy, offer true multi-day meal plans.
+Beauty is also combined with more "material" advantages such as weight control, improved metabolism and the immune system.

 How will nutricosmeceutics evolve?